PyAbel/PyAbel/README.rst

     8. ``linbasex`` - the 1D-spherical basis set expansion of Gerber *et al.*

-    9. ``fh`` - Fourier–Hankel method (not yet implemented).

-    10. ``pop`` - polar onion peeling method (not yet implemented).

 Installation
 ------------

-PyAbel requires Python 2.7 or 3.3-3.5.
-Numpy and Scipy are also required, and Matplotlib is required to run the examples.
+PyAbel requires Python 2.7 or 3.5-3.7. `Numpy <http://www.numpy.org/>`_ and `Scipy <https://www.scipy.org/>`_ are also required, and Matplotlib is required to run the examples.
 If you don't already have Python, we recommend an "all in one" Python package such as the `Anaconda Python Distribution <https://www.continuum.io/downloads>`_, which is available for free.

 With pip
 ~~~~~~~~